 sliced paper thin (chuck ribs, sirloin steak, shaved beef with slight marbling or wagyu beef)

-- 2 tsp granulated sugar or low glycemic sugar alternative
+- 2 teaspoon granulated sugar or low glycemic sugar alternative

 - 8 oz tofu firm- diced (optional)